nikolay-borzov/user-scripts/README.md

 Allows viewing full-size images from image hosts (e.g. Fastpic) w/o leaving the page.

 :bulb: By default, script applies to all sites.
 I recommend enabling it only for specific sites.
-In Tampermonkey on script's settings tab uncheck `Original includes` and add your host's masks in `User includes` (e.g. \*.myforum.\*)
+In Tampermonkey on script's settings tab uncheck `Original matches` and add your host's [masks](https://developer.chrome.com/docs/extensions/mv3/match_patterns/) in `User matches` (e.g. `https://myforum.net/*`)

 ## Controls